-The Placement is based in the FCDO London office at King Charles Street off Whitehall.
-FCDO deploys a hybrid working arrangement: in general expecting 3 days a week to be worked in the office.
+The Placement is based either of the FCDO Headquarters - either in the FCDO London office at King Charles Street off Whitehall or the FCDO office in Scotland, based in East Kilbride.
+FCDO deploys a hybrid working arrangement: in general expecting 2-3 days a week to be worked in the office.